 Certificate in UI/Visual Design, School of Visual Concepts

 Devon manages all things communications at SGS, from the website, newsletters, digital and print materials, and social media.
 With a background in web design and copy writing, Devon is here to make sure all of our communication reads, sounds, and looks great.
 She also runs the SGS Mentor Program, which matches each student with a role model in the community.
 Devon just completed a year-long certificate program at the School for Visual Concepts in User Interface/Visual Design.
-In her free time, she runs a small handmade jewelry business, Tangent Jewelry and loves to kayak on pretty much any body of water in Washington.
+In her free time, she runs a small handmade jewelry business, Tangent Jewelry, and loves to kayak on pretty much any body of water in Washington.